 Distributed Fed-Curtain Array, using Stacked "X" Rhombics in a Steerable Array, K0UO's NE antenna

-The Big Project in 2019 was a Distributed fed Curtain stacked Rhombic Steerable array (DRS) or USIA this array is for 40 meters and up.
 This project is now "In the Air and On the Air".
-The antenna uses a distributed curtain type fed arrangement.
-It utilizes a reflector instead of terminating resistors for direction providing maximum front to back, and not wasting power in the terminating resistors.
-Up to 3db is added to the antenna forward gain and another 3db by utilizing reflectors, while also increasing the front the back ratio even higher (it is like a brick wall).
-This antenna is steerable plus or minus 30° using electronic phasing.
-The upper rhombic is at about 190 feet, the lower rhombic is at 100 feet.
+The antenna uses a distributed curtain type fed arrangementon on a Traveling Wave Rhombic antenna.
+It utilizes a wire reflector instead of terminating resistors for direction, providing maximum front to back, and not wasting power in the terminating resistors, adding up to 3db to the antenna forward gain, and another 3db by utilizing reflectors, while also increasing the front the back ratio even higher (it is like a brick wall).
+This antenna is fixed at 30 degrees. but steerable, plus or minus 30° using electronic phasing.
+The upper Array is at about 190 feet, the lower Array is at 100 feet.
 This antenna is designed with steerable directivity and wave angle phasing.
-The main area of interest for this antenna will be Northern to Southern Europe, the Mediterranean, Northern Africa and the Mideast.
+The main area of interest for this antenna is Northern to Southern Europe, over the north pole to Western Asia, south to the Mediterranean, Northern Africa and the Mideast.

 Most people incorrectly call the HRS, USIA or Distribution fed curtains, "Sterba curtains".
-But there are some big differences in performance and construction of broadcast type curtain arrays, like the horizontally polarized Distributed Fed Curtain arrays or USIA arrays and the much lower gain vertically polarized Sterba curtain or Bobtail antenna.
+But there are some big differences in performance and construction of broadcast type curtain arrays, like the horizontally polarized Distributed Fed Curtain arrays or USIA arrays and the much lower gain Sterba curtain or Bobtail antenna.

 HR: